odcoda/symposium/doc/log1.md

   duplicating object literals and getting errors like the one you saw.
 So yes, it’s a smell—export the type or move it into types/ so the composer and the store agree on the exact shape.

-▌ can you look in app-store.ts and tell me whether these "input" types make sense at all?
-I'm not sure whether or not these ▌ should just be lists of (keyword?) arguments instead of "...Input" types
+> can you look in app-store.ts and tell me whether these "input" types make sense at all?
+I'm not sure whether or not these

-• Explored
-  └ Read app-store.ts
+> should just be lists of (keyword?) arguments instead of "...Input" types

-> Those ...Input types are just plain object shapes that describe the payload each action consumes:
+Those ...Input types are just plain object shapes that describe the payload each action consumes:

   - CreateArcInput (web/src/stores/app-store.ts:66) lets callers provide optional properties (id, title, participant IDs).
 The action can give defaults for anything omitted.